-Are you a business owner, self-employed professional, freelancer, or some other types of small business that’s trying to make it big in your niche?
+Are you a business owner, self-employed professional, freelancer, or some other type of small business trying to make it big in your niche?
 The high likelihood is that as a small business owner you aren’t a marketing expert, and that’s OK.

 There are many different ways to market a business these days.
-Regardless of what type of marketing you are currently utilizing, you should always try and avoid the following common marketing mistakes.
+Regardless of what type of marketing you’re currently utilizing, make sure you’re well versed in the proper tools of the trade.

 All Your Eggs In One Basket